T

 restaurant

-Famous for its delicious 'bun cha' (grilled pork with vermicelli noodles), this is where Anthony Bourdain and Barack Obama dined.
-The flavorful broth and fresh herbs are a must-try.
+Famous for its 'bun cha' (grilled pork with noodles), this is where Anthony Bourdain and President Obama dined.
+The dish features flavorful grilled pork patties and slices served in a sweet and sour broth with herbs and vermicelli.

 Day 2 · Hanoi